EQUIP: Power Edition

 Please note that Women for Election has an inclusive definition of ‘women’.
 We aim to engage with, and give voice to, the diverse experience of those who may identify as women – including trans, cis and non-binary.

-What is the difference between EQUIP: Power Edition and EQUIP: Politics in Colour?
+What is the difference between EQUIP: Power Edition and First Nations workshops?

 EQUIP: Power Edition is a full-day workshop designed to provide a comprehensive overview of Australia’s political system to help INSPIRE and EQUIP all women on their political journey.

-EQUIP: Politics in Colour is a dedicated, half-day workshop for First Nations women and women from culturally and racially diverse backgrounds that focuses on some of the key issues encountered by these groups in running for public office.
+We also run dedicated, half-day workshop for First Nations women that focuses on some of the key issues encountered by these groups in running for public office.

-We encourage all First Nations and women from culturally and racially diverse backgrounds to attend both the EQUIP: Politics in Colour and EQUIP: Power Edition sessions where possible.
+We encourage all First Nations women to attend both the First Nations workshops and EQUIP: Power Edition sessions where possible.

 How can I register for the event, and is there a registration fee?